MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-landing-zone-content.md

 Work with the platform team to configure Azure Firewall such that logs and metrics related to your workload are sent to your Log Analytics workspace.

+> [!IMPORTANT]
+>
-**Platform team**
+> **Platform team**
+>

-- Grant role-based access control (RBAC) to query and read log sinks for relevant platform resources.
+> - Grant role-based access control (RBAC) to query and read log sinks for relevant platform resources.
-- Enable logs for AzureFirewallApplicationRule, AzureFirewallNetworkRule, AzureFirewallDnsProxy because the application team needs to monitor traffic flows from the application and requests to the DNS server.
+> - Enable logs for AzureFirewallApplicationRule, AzureFirewallNetworkRule, AzureFirewallDnsProxy because the application team needs to monitor traffic flows from the application and requests to the DNS server.
-- Giving the application team enough permission to do their operations.
+> - Giving the application team enough permission to do their operations.

 > Refer to [Azure Spring Apps landing zone accelerator: Monitor operations](/azure/cloud-adoption-framework/scenarios/app-platform/spring-apps/management).